GyulyVGC/listeners/README.md

 ## Motivation

+It turns out that associating open network ports with the processes that are using them is not a trivial task: this requires interacting with low-level system APIs that are platform-specific, written in C, not well documented, and expensive to call if not used properly.

 Despite some Rust libraries to get process information already exist, none of them correlates process ID and name to open network ports in a cross-platform way.

-Some examples of existing libraries:
-- [netstat2](https://crates.io/crates/netstat2): doesn't provide the process name (and it's unmaintained)
-- [libproc](https://crates.io/crates/libproc): only for Linux and macOS
-- [sysinfo](https://crates.io/crates/sysinfo): doesn't expose the sockets used by each process

 This library wants to fill this gap, and it aims to be:
 - **Cross-platform**: it currently supports Windows, Linux, macOS, FreeBSD, OpenBSD and NetBSD
-- **Performant**: it focuses on performance (see [benchmarks](#benchmarks)) by internally using low-level system APIs
+- **Fast**: it focuses on performance (see [benchmarks](#benchmarks)) by internally using caching and low-level system APIs
 - **Simple**: it exposes intuitive APIs to get details about the listening processes
 - **Lightweight**: it has only the strictly necessary dependencies